-There is one more story associated with this constellation, my favorite kind, a fairy tale, and it speaks to one of strongest impulses we find in the Fish.
-In my research I saw that this story is attributed to Germanic origin, but I have encountered versions from Mexico, India, Italy, Greece, Eastern Europe, various locales around the Arctic circle, Japan, and China – basically anywhere you have a fishing economy you will have a version of this tale.
+There is one more story associated with this constellation, my favorite kind, a fairy tale, and it speaks to one of the strongest impulses we find in the Fish.
+In my research, I saw that this story is attributed to the Germanic origin, but I have encountered versions from Mexico, India, Italy, Greece, Eastern Europe, various locales around the Arctic circle, Japan, and China – basically, anywhere you have a fishing economy you will have a version of this tale.
 It goes like this:

 Now it happened that one day the fisherman went out onto the water and caught a large, beautiful fish.
 Imagine his surprise when he hauled the fish onto the deck of his little boat and the fish cried out in pain, “Oh, oh, oh, the hook it hurts me so!”